 REQUEST AN APPOINTMENT!

-Venous disease, or venous insufficiency, is a condition when the veins in the legs do not properly return blood flow back to your heart.
+Vein disease, or venous insufficiency, is a condition when the veins in the legs do not properly return blood flow back to your heart.
 Damaged or weakened veins cause blood to flow backwards and blood to pool in the legs.
 This leads to visible, painful or swollen veins.

-Venous disease begins as the result of damaged valves within the veins themselves.
+Vein disease begins as the result of damaged valves within the veins themselves.
 The primary function of veins is to return blood from the body to the heart.
 Muscle contractions in the legs help accomplish this goal by pushing the blood flow upward, against gravity.
 At the same time, valves inside the veins open to allow blood to flow in the correct direction and close to prevent it from coming back.
 However, when valves become weak or damaged, they may not be able to stop the backward flow of blood and subsequent pooling in the veins.
 Over time, this leads to the darkening, swelling and twisting of varicose veins.

-Venous disease may produce no bothersome symptoms at all.
+Vein disease may produce no bothersome symptoms at all.
 However, in cases which do become symptomatic, the following are among the most commonly observed side effects:

 Discoloration - Veins may appear blue or purplish in color.
 The skin surrounding varicose veins may also become discolored.